 Certain instrument panel components (odometer, radio display) can be illuminated at full brightness during the daytime.
-This can be helpful when driving with your headlights on during the daytime such as in a parade or a funeral procession.
+This can be helpful when driving with your headlights on during the daytime, such as in a parade or a funeral procession.
 To activate this feature, rotate the left stalk one detent lower than the dome light.

-Multi-Function Control Lever
+Multifunction Control Lever

-The multi-function control lever controls the operation of the parking lights, headlights, headlight beam selection, passing light, fog lights, instrument panel light dimming, and turn signals.
+The multifunction control lever controls the operation of the parking lights, headlights, headlight beam selection, passing light, fog lights, instrument panel light dimming, and turn signals.
+The lever is located on the left side of the steering column.